timveil/hive-jdbc-uber-jar/README.md

 ## IntelliJ Data Grip (as of version 2016.3)
 Below is an example configuration using IntelliJ [Data Grip](https://www.jetbrains.com/datagrip/):

-1. Under "File" > "Data Sources...", first create a new Driver.
+1. Under "File" > "Data Sources...", create a new Driver.

     ```
     jdbc:hive2://{host}:{port}/{database}[;<;,{:identifier}={:param}>]